radomskist/NAI-AI-MRDC-2016/README.md

 ###Arguments
 -ct = webcam test, uses webcame display as window

--kin = kinect display, if there is a kinect connected it'll use this.
-Default option -mem = memory map, uses the memory map.
+-kdep = kinect depth display, if there is a kinect connected it'll use this by default.

+-krgb = kinect rgb display.

+-mem = memory map, uses the memory map.
 Used when all other options fail.

 ###Memory map controls:
 WASD, move north, south, west and east respectively.

 Arrow keys = rotate camera

 f = toggle path clipping

 esc = close program